 Catherine M. Bridges, Lexington Medical Center in West Columbia; Medical University of South Carolina

-Catherine recently completed the MD/PhD Medical Scientist Training Program at the Medical University of South Carolina, where she was awarded a predoctoral fellowship.
-For her graduate research, Catherine investigated the role of microglia in a mouse model of the rare neurodevelopmental disorder MEF2C haploinsufficiency syndrome.
+Catherine earned her MD/PhD from the Medical University of South Carolina, where she studied the role of microglia in a mouse model of MEF2C haploinsufficiency syndrome (a rare neurodevelopmental disorder).
 She is a transitional-year intern at Lexington Medical Center in West Columbia, South Carolina.
-Catherine matched into residency in diagnostic radiology.
+She matched into residency in diagnostic radiology.
 Her research interests involve applying radiological techniques in women’s health.
-In her free time, Catherine enjoys spending time with her husband, playing board games, and gardening.
+In her free time, she enjoys spending time with her husband, playing board games, and gardening.

 Essay: Illuminating maternal sepsis: a call for improved recognition and prevention